ThorAsgardDev/dragon-radar/README.md

    - Add the dragon-radar program, compile it and configure the system to run it start.
    - Configure the system as read only filesystem.

-2. Use buildroot to create our own Raspberry Pi Zero image.
+2. Using buildroot to create our own customized Raspberry Pi Zero image.
     This is more complex but should boot fastest.

 I personnaly choose the second way.